costelloeward/huddle-challenge/README.txt

 Users should be able to:

 - View the optimal layout for the page depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See active states for all interactive elements on the page

 ### Screenshot